 However, a good question might be why Noura would choose anger when an even better way to soothe her anxiety would be staying calm and winning tribal council votes.
 Questions like this have occupied the attention of many philosophers.
 Some have claimed that it was impossible for people to knowingly act against their self-interest.
 That whenever people like Noura seem to be acting against their self-interest, it is only due to their ignorance about what would be in their self-interest.
-In contrast, other philosophers have observed that sometimes people express to themselves and others that they are acting against their self-interest when performing an action.
-Any attempt to call this “actually” a type of self-interest would simply be trying to define away the problem.
+In contrast, other philosophers have observed that sometimes people seem aware that they are acting against their self-interest.
+Any attempt to call this “actually” a type of self-interest would seem to be just defining away the problem.
 (Like fitting a square peg into a round hole simply by renaming “round pegs” as “square pegs”.)

 To me, it seems that people can knowingly act against their self-interest.
 There have been many times when I’ve had an additional drink or clicked on yet another YouTube link, despite being very aware that any momentary pleasure would be overshadowed by worse longer-term consequences.
 If anyone asked me in those moments which was the better choice, I likely would have said turning off my computer or not drinking.
 This is often the nature of addiction and procrastination.